 The vacuum in our hearts cannot be filled by any created thing, and this includes man-made systems of belief.
 Instead, it can only be filled with a real and vibrant relationship with the Creator of all things.
 The solution is a relationship, not a religion.

 This cry for relationship comes from our souls, from our spirits.
 The concept of a “soul” or “spirit” may sound mystical to some, but it is undeniable when looking at human behavior.
-A person’s soul is the part of them that feels heartbreak when a loved one dies, or homesickness when home is a million miles away.
+A person’s soul is the part of them that feels heartbreak when a loved one dies, or homesickness when home is a thousand miles away.

 The Band-aid solution of human relationship